ARoefer/kv_lite/README.md

  - [roebots](https://github.com/ARoefer/roebots) a package collecting some utility functions for working with robotics.
 Used here for resolving ROS package paths without a running ROS core.

- - [prime_bullet](https://github.com/ARoefer/prime_bullet) an object-oriented wrapper for PyBullet which tries to offer a game-engine like with the physics simulator.
+ - [prime_bullet](https://github.com/ARoefer/prime_bullet) an object-oriented wrapper for PyBullet which tries to offer a game-engine like interaction with the physics simulator.

 ## Usage